idio-lang/guide/idio-source/examples/matching/pattern.rst

 .. note::

-   The pattern matching expressions stash the compiled regular expression in a global table.
+   The pattern matching expressions stash any compiled literal string regular expressions in a global table.
 This means that in loops the regular expression doesn't need to be recompiled.
 It also means the compiled regular expressions are not reaped until :lname:`Idio` exits.

 .. note::